 While many of these companies offer useful services, they don’t provide the protection of adding sewer line coverage to your homeowners policy.
 For instance, a home service agreement may offer a limited amount of sewer line protection but won’t pay for damage caused by sewage to your home’s interior or your personal belongings.
 Before entering into a home service contract, review the company’s customer service track record on the Better Business Bureau website.

 Purchasing water backup insurance doesn’t relieve you of the responsibility of proper home maintenance.
 If an insurance adjuster determines that neglect or irresponsible use caused a sewer line loss, the insurer may deny the claim.

-To avoid a sewer backup claim denial:
+How to avoid a sewer backup claim denial

 - Don’t pour kitchen grease or cooking oil down drains.